diya-gupta29/ecommerce/README.md

-# ecommerce
+# Ecommerce
-An E-Commerce website with AIML-based chat-bot and payment gateway.
+An E-Commerce website with AIML-based chat-bot and payment gateway integration.